 The interdisciplinary curriculum stresses leadership skills, systems thinking, health communication, global health and cultural competency.

-Thomas Jefferson University is the home of the first and only School of Population Health (JSPH) in the country.
+Thomas Jefferson University is the home of the first school of population health in the country.
 A national leader in population health, Jefferson puts wellness, prevention and public health at the forefront of quality care for all.

 DO students apply to the MPH program at in the first semester of their third year